oNLog1c/minority/README.md

     @Key(section = "messages", path = "join-message", value = "Hello, %s!
 You can see this message only when PlayerJoinEvent fires!") private final String joinMessage;

-    // Manual initialization (it is possible to initialize the message automatically) public MessageSender(final MinorityExtension plugin) {
+    // Message initialization (can be manual or automatic) public MessageSender(final MinorityExtension plugin) {
     	plugin.getConfigurationWizard().generate(this);

+	// Manual field initialization
 	this.joinMessage = plugin.getLanguage().getString("messages.join-message");

+	// Or automatic (it will init all fields with @Key annotation) this.init(this, this.getClass(), plugin);
     }

     @EventHandler